Form 101 - Instructions

 Use the guidelines outlined in the NSERC On-line Presentation and Attachment Standards to provide the requested information in a document to be attached to the application.

 Up to three single-sided pages are permitted for all RTI applications.

 Applications for computing equipment are considered on the same basis as all other equipment applications, including proposals to develop computing facilities to support research programs.
 RTI grant funds may be used to purchase hardware and/or to pay for the acquisition of software.

 LETTER(S) OF SUPPORT

-For all RTI categories, if a cash contribution towards the purchase of the equipment is provided by an organization (other than the applicant’s and or co-applicants’ institution[s]), a letter is required from the organization confirming this commitment.
-If you have more than one letter, combine them into one document and save the document as a PDF file.
+If a cash contribution towards the purchase of the equipment is provided by an organization (other than the applicant’s and or co-applicants’ institution[s]), a letter is required from the organization confirming this commitment.

 NSERC does not require original signatures on applications or other documents submitted electronically through its On-line System.
 The electronic submission of applications through this system represents approval and replaces the traditional "physical" or "wet" signatures.
 Refer to the Frequently Asked Questions in the Program Guide for Professors for more details.

 What do the electronic or original signatures on the application mean?